roryp/reliable-web-app-pattern-java-workshop/Part5-Security/README.md

 - Sign in to the [Azure Portal](https://portal.azure.com).
 - Select **Azure Active Directory** -> **Enterprise Applications**.
 - Search for, then select **Proseware**.
-- View your AD user account that is mapped to the *User* role in to the application.
-Note: You will also be able to add another AD user for access to this application here
+- View your AD user account, that is mapped to the application *User* role.
+Note:  This screen also gives access to add future AD user for access to this application

 ![Proseware's Azure Active Directory enterprise applications](./images/AAD-Enterprise-Application.png)